adr/madr/README.md

 > "Markdown Architectural Decision Records" (MADR) `[ˈmæɾɚ]` – architectural decisions that [matter `[ˈmæɾɚ]`](https://en.wiktionary.org/wiki/matter#Pronunciation).

 An [Architectural Decision (AD)](https://en.wikipedia.org/wiki/Architectural_decision) is a software design choice that addresses a functional or non-functional requirement that is architecturally significant.
-This might, for instance, be a technology choice (e.g., Java vs. JavaScript), a choice of the IDE (e.g., IntelliJ vs. Eclipse IDE), a choice between a library (e.g., SLF4J vs java.util.logging), or a decision on features (e.g., infinite undo vs. limited undo).
+This might, for instance, be a technology choice (e.g., Java vs. JavaScript), a choice of the IDE (e.g., IntelliJ vs. Eclipse IDE), a choice between a library (e.g., [SLF4J](https://www.slf4j.org/) vs [java.util.logging](https://docs.oracle.com/javase/8/docs/api/java/util/logging/package-summary.html)), or a decision on features (e.g., infinite undo vs. limited undo).
 Do not take the term "architecture" too serious or interpret it too strong.
-As the examples illustrate, any decision might have impact on the architecture somewhow are architectural decisions.
+As the examples illustrate, any decision might have impact on the architecture somehow are architectural decisions.

 It should be as easy as possible to
 a) write down the decisions and